wwalterr/dos/README.md

 apt-get install tor=0.4.2.7-1
 ```

-Use any text editor to uncomment the two lines where `ControlPort 9051` and `CookieAuthentication 1` appear, to enable new TOR identity via script.
+Use any text editor to uncomment the two lines where `ControlPort 9051` and `CookieAuthentication 1` appear to enable new TOR identity via script.

 ```sh
 sudo xed /etc/tor/torrc